KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/TutorialLinkTimePolymorphismBasics.md

 ```
 {: file='CMakeLists.txt'}

-#### Conclusion

 Despite being the most simple and straighforward way to use link-time polymorphism, direct file selection is the most
-widely used too: it is the usual go-to solution for platform-independence layers implementations and other
+widely used approach: it is the usual go-to solution for platform-independence layers implementations and other
 layers, like graphics API independence layer.
 But it is not "poetic" enough, isn't it?
 Below we will discover more
-scalable and more "poetic" approaches to link-time polymorphism.
+scalable and more "poetic" approaches of link-time polymorphism.

-### Make implementations separate libraries
+### Implementations as separate libraries

-While direct file selection is simple it is also not really scalable: it would be difficult to manage APIs with lots
+While direct file selection is simple, it is also not really scalable: it would be difficult to manage APIs with lots
 of files like that.
 But there is more scalable approach: creating and linking diffirent CMake libraries.
 Let's modify
 our example to use this approach.